-The Great Alaska Council has moved to a June - July calendar.
-Re-charter is due June 1, 2022.
+The Great Alaska Council has moved to a school year charter calendar.
+Re-charter is due July 1, 2025.
 Units that do not re-charter will forfeit their registrations for camp.
 Refunds will not be given if a unit fails to re-charter.
-Remember: Only registered BSA members may attend a resident camp, work toward advancement and be covered by BSA liability insurance.
+Remember: Only registered BSA members may attend a BSA Camp, work toward advancement and be covered by BSA liability insurance.